jjatria/cpran-www/clients/cpran/index.md

         # Or alternatively
         cpanm https://gitlab.com/cpran/CPrAN/repository/archive.tar.gz?ref=master

+    (If this doesn't work, try first updating cpanminus iself with `cpanm App::cpanminus`).

     If not using `cpanminus`, you can download the [module archive][archive] manually, extract it, and run the following commands at its root: